I saw this modular gift bow on Pinterest and felt I had to add try to make my own leaf bow.

 - Glue gun

-How to make Leaf Bows
+How to make a Leaf Bow

 - Cut your leaf/leaves into the three shapes in the image below.
 Your leaves will need to be able to bend without snapping so the best leaves to use are the ones that have just fallen off the tree.